-The Don Hutson Center, Packers' new, $4.67 million indoor practice facility, is dedicated (July 18).
+The Don Hutson Center, Packers' new, $4.67 million indoor practice facility, dedicated (July 18).

-Harlan announces that, beginning with the 1995 season, the Packers will leave Milwaukee and play their entire 10-game home schedule at Green Bay's Lambeau Field (Oct.
+Harlan announces that, beginning with 1995 season, Packers will leave Milwaukee and play their entire 10-game home schedule at Green Bay's Lambeau Field (Oct.
 12).

 Packers defeat Detroit in NFC Wild Card game, 16-12, recording franchise's 15th postseason win (Dec.
 31).